-Please note that the Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
+The Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
 Your local guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
 Shore excursions are subject to change depending on local conditions.
 A detailed itinerary will be handed out on the vessel each day.

 If you do not wish to take part in a shore excursion but you still wish to disembark the cruise ship, there is a mandatory port tax which must be paid by each customer.
-The port tax amount is approx. USD20-USD30 per person; however, this amount can vary and for security reasons, it is not always possible to disembark at all ports of call.
+The port tax amount is approx. USD20-

+USD30 per person; however, this amount can vary and for security reasons, it is not always possible to disembark at all ports of call.
 Please be aware that there are a number of steps involved in embarking and disembarking your Yangtze River Cruise Ship, particularly during low tide.
 If you think this may be an issue, please inform us in advance.
-You may be offered cabin upgrades locally which may include some of the amenity package services.
-Please note that the amenity package benefits start on the second day of the cruise.

-There are amenities package, deck and cabin upgrades available to pre-book - please enquire with our Reservations team.
+There are amenities packages, deck and cabin upgrades available to pre-book - please enquire with our Reservations team.